BigSoftVideo/DOTE/glossary.md

 Sometimes, speakers or actions may overlap in duration but are not sequentially relevant to each other.
 For example, two separate groups (A and B) are speaking at the same time in a room, so that the speech of one person in group A is inadvertently overlapping with another speaker in group B.
-In _DOTE_, this is marked with matching single curly brackets -- `{non-sequential overlap}` -- on more than one line in a [neighbourhood](#neighbourhood).
+In _DOTE_, this is marked with matching single curly brackets -- `{non-sequential overlap}` -- on more than one line in a [Neighbourhood](#neighbourhood).

 ### Overlap <a id='overlap'></a>

-Overlaps between speakers are traditionally marked between matching single square brackets -- `[overlap]` -- on more than one line in a [neighbourhood](#neighbourhood).
+Overlaps between speakers are traditionally marked between matching single square brackets -- `[overlap]` -- on more than one line in a [Neighbourhood](#neighbourhood).

 See [Non-Sequential Overlap](#ns-overlap).

 ### Pan <a id='pan'></a>

-A transition between one [Video-cue](cue.md) and the next that smoothly and linearly tracks between an initial viewport in the [Video panel](video.md) and a target viewport.
+A transition between one [Video-cue](cue.md) and the next that smoothly and linearly tracks between an initial viewport in the [Video Panel](video.md) and a target viewport.
 This is only true if the same media are used in both Video-cues and smooth transition is selected.

 See also [Video-cue](#video-cue), [Zoom](#zoom), [Smooth Transition](#smooth) and [Jump Cut](#jump-cut).

 ### Play Transport <a id='play'></a>

-The Play Transport consists of the media controls that affect [playback](play.md).
+The Play Transport consists of the media controls that affect [Playback](play.md).

 ### Projection <a id='projection'></a>